List of Gridman Universe characters: Kaiju Eugenicists

-The Kaiju Eugenicists (怪獣優生思想, Kaijū Yūsei Shisō) are a quartet of youths that serve as the series's antagonists.
+The Kaiju Eugenicists (怪獣優生思想, Kaijū Yūsei Shisō) are a quartet of youths that serve as the antagonists of SSSS Dynazenon.
 Five thousand years prior, they were betrayed and killed by Gauma when he sided against them after they attempted a coup against their nation.
-Having been resurrected in the present day by their link to Kaiju, they use their Instance Domination (インスタンス・ドミネーション, Insutansu Dominēshon) ability to take control of Kaiju in the name of destroying humanity.
+Having been resurrected in the present day by their link to the Kaiju, the Eugenicists use their Instance Domination (インスタンス・ドミネーション, Insutansu Dominēshon) ability to take control of Kaiju so they can destroy humanity.
 After the death of Garnix and the discovery that no new Kaiju will ever be born again, the Kaiju Eugenicists disband and go their separate ways.
 In the last episode, however, they choose to be absorbed into Gagula to increase his power for his battle with Kaizer Gridknight, existing within it in a very similar way to how the pilots appear within Dynazenon.
 They are apparently killed after the death of Gagula, though Shimizu is seen afterwards in an indeterminate space.